AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 #### Dapp-chain simplexes

 \todo{
-  Dapp-chains can make simplexes between each-other (in addition to one-way PoR with their host simplex-chain).
+  Dapp-chains can make simplexes between each other (in addition to one-way PoR with their host simplex-chain).
   This is mb useful?
 }